TchernoLeRigolo/tinto-api/README.md

 > Some info here are personal notes still
 > Requires modern browsers with websockets

 A client-server RPC mechanism for node and javascript clients with no boilerplate.
-Define an API on the server, connect to it using the client library and use the API right away.
+Define an API on the server, connect to it using the client library and use it right away.

 #Installation (not yet)